Reviews You Can Rely On

 Worst400100

-There was some leaching of aluminum and very small amounts of silver, but none for other trace elements like cadmium, thallium, antimony, and cobalt.
-This makes it a reliable option for basic heavy metal removal without adding new contaminants, unless you're concerned about aluminum.
+The filter leached some aluminum and very small amounts of silver, but unless you draw water from a private well source, aluminum is not a problem for most households.
+Trace elements like cadmium, thallium, antimony, and cobalt were not detected after filtering.
+This makes it a reliable option for basic heavy metal removal without adding new contaminants, unless you're concerned about aluminum in your area.

-Overall, this was one of the best pitcher-style filters we tested at handling secondary contaminants.
+Overall, this was one of the best pitcher-style filters for handling secondary contaminants.

-We checked contaminant levels before and after filtering the water.
+We sent prefiltered and filtered water samples to an independent lab to check for contaminant reduction.
 The Amazon Basics did an acceptable job, although some other filters produced higher-quality water.
+Credit: Matt Lighthart

 Taste

-We didn't do any internal taste test for this filter, but online research revealed that the filtered water is consistently reported as clean, crisp, and free from chlorine taste.
-Out of 229 taste-related reviews on Amazon, 196 were positive.
+The filtered water from the Amazon Basics pitcher is consistently reported as clean, crisp, and free from chlorine taste.
 Users consistently note that water tastes fresher and more refreshing compared to tap water, with some mentioning that chemical or metallic tastes were removed.
 While taste improvements aren't dramatic compared to high-end systems, this pitcher reliably delivers better-tasting water at a very low price.

 Maintenance and Setup